MrKaszeba19/PapajLang/README.md

 - `scan toNumber 5 <= ? else { "This number is greater than 5" println }`
 - `scan toNumber 10 mod ? if 1 else 0`

+*This style of conditionals is not made in a RPN philosophy, but it was introduced as an alternative.
+You can use the RPN-like functions of callIf and callUnless instead*

 #### Data types
 **Current data types:**
 _**(Capitalized type names from 0.4.2 onwards)**_